ebu/PlugIt/README.md

 Again, the server.py file take care of responding to /meta/, /template/ and /action/ call.
 The function in actions.py will be called when needed.
 The request is passed as the first parameters to actions.

+To redirect the user, you can use the object PlugItRedirect in utils: `return PlugItRedirect("/action")` or `return PlugItRedirect("http://google.ch", no_prefix=True)

 ### media/
 The media folder contains all media files